SASNet: Spatially-Adaptive Sinusoidal Networks for INRs: Conclusion

 \section{Conclusion}

-We presented \textbf{SASNet}, a novel \textit{Spatially-Adaptive Sinusoidal Neural Network}, to address critical challenges in INRs, particularly in SNNs.
-By incorporating a {frequency embedding layer} and {jointly optimized spatially-adaptive masks}, SASNet enhanced frequency localization achieving explicit frequency control, reducing overfitting, and enhancing model compactness.
-Our results demonstrate that SASNet significantly improves fitting accuracy while reducing noise artifacts, outperforming existing INR architectures in both quantitative and qualitative evaluations.
-In terms of limitations, while SASNet achieves superior results with a compact model, the improvement from a SIREN model might be limited when the model is over-parameterized or the input signal is simple.
-Future works include exploring SASNet to time-dependent signals, and further improving computational efficiency.
+We presented {SASNet}, a novel \textit{Spatially-Adaptive Sinusoidal Network} that addresses key limitations of INRs.
+By combining a fixed frequency embedding layer with jointly optimized spatially-adaptive masks, SASNet improves frequency localization, enables explicit control over SIREN's spectral support, and suppresses frequency leakage.
+Experiments across various benchmarks show that SASNet consistently improves reconstruction quality while reducing noise artifacts, outperforming existing INR architectures in both quantitative and qualitative evaluations.
+Its gains become smaller when the model is heavily over-parameterized or the target signal is simple to fit.
+Future work includes reducing the overhead of spatial mask generation and exploring alternative initialization strategies.